st573york/MovieWorld/README.md

 ----------------------------------

-How to run the application on a local php server:
+How to run the application on a local web server:
 * Checkout the src folder
 * Open terminal on that folder and run <php -S localhost:9000>
 * Run mysql server